amprocode/Bloxflip-rain-notifier/README.md

 # Bloxflip-rain-notifier

-## Update v1.3.3:
+## Update v1.4:
-- Fixed error Expecting value: line 1 column 1 (char 0)
-- Updated for exe as well :D
+- No more chromedriver 🎉
+- Much faster
+- Run on heroku or replit.com 24/7!

+**If this update breaks, please revert back to v1.3.3 and open an issue**

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------